 - 1.3 The site has been promoted through previous development plan reviews.
-The outcomes of the 2017 Examination of the now adopted Aberdeenshire LDP have informed the indicative Masterplan for the site, which has been the subject of an ongoing iterative design process. - 1.4 The indicative layout for the site (as contained within Appendix 1: Representation to the Aberdeenshire Main Issues Report (MIR) 2019), has been informed by a detailed landscape and visual appraisal in accordance with recognised best practice and policy. - 1.5 Moreover, the allocation of the site for mixed-use development would assist the Council in meeting future housing requirements in a strong market area, deliver a new primary school to alleviate existing concerns as well as provide a much-needed site for retail. - 1.6 It should be noted that through the LDP 2017 Examination, the Reporter confirmed that:
+The outcomes of the 2017 Examination of the now adopted Aberdeenshire LDP have informed the indicative Masterplan for the site, which has been the subject of an ongoing iterative design process. - 1.4 The indicative layout for the site (as contained within Appendix 1: Representation to the Aberdeenshire Main Issues Report (MIR) 2019), has been informed by a detailed landscape and visual appraisal in accordance with recognised best practice and policy. - 1.5 The allocation of the site for development would assist the Council in meeting future housing requirements in a strong market area and deliver a new primary school to alleviate existing concerns. - 1.6 It should be noted that through the LDP 2017 Examination, the Reporter confirmed that: